 Do you often need to train new volunteers or staff?
 Feel free to add help tips and formatted script elements to your data collection forms as needed.
 These elements can guide your users, walk them through their documentation, and explain how to fill out certain areas.

 When thinking about what fields you’ll include on your data collection form, we recommend you keep in mind the reports you’ll need to run.
 That’s because every non text entry answer can be used as a filter when running reports.
 So, if you know you need to report on gender, age range, issues, and issue subcategory, then you would be sure to create those fields.
-In this example, you could quickly run a date-defined report on “males between the ages of 40 and 60 with an addiction problem related to gambling.

 Want to know more about this or any other iCarol feature?
 Feel free to contact us with your questions!